Fabiola-C14/Python-Challenge/README.md

 # Python-Challenge

-The PyBank analysis includes a summary of the following data from the budget file: total count of profit/loss months, total profit amount, the monthly average profit/loss change, the month and year with the greatest increase in profit, the month and year with the greatest decrease in profit.

- The PyPoll analysis includes a summary of the following data from the election file: total number of votes, the total number of votes for each candidate, the total percentage of votes for each candidate, the candidate that won.
+## PyBank

+* In this challenge a Python script was created to analyze financial records, and calculate the following data:
+* The total number of months included in the dataset
+* The net total amount of Profit/Losses over the entire period
+* The average changes in Profit/Losses over the entire period
+* The greatest increase in profits (date and amount) over the entire period
+* The greatest decrease in losses (date and amount) over the entire period

+## PyPoll

+* In this challenge, a Python script was created to analyze the votes and calculate the following:
+* The total number of votes cast
+* A complete list of candidates who received votes
+* The percentage of votes each candidate won
+* The total number of votes each candidate won
+* The winner of the election based on popular vote